dmahlow/system/README.md

 ## Configuring the server

 All server configuration settings are located on the file `server/settings.coffee`.
+If that file doesn't exist, please open the app on the browser first and it will be generated automatically.
+Or if you prefer you can duplicate the file `settings.base.coffee` and save it as `settings.coffee`.

-The following `System.Settings` keys will certainly need your attention:
+The following settings will certainly need your attention:

 ##### Settings.General
-Change the `appTitle` and set your desired title.
-Something like "MyCompany System".
+`appTitle` - The app title, default is Zalando System.
+You can use something like "MyCompany System".
-Make sure the `debug` is set to false before you deploy the app to production!
+`debug` - This should be set to false before you deploy the app to production!

-##### Settings.Database.connString
+##### Settings.Database
-The MongoDB connection string.
-If you have MongoDB installed locally with no user and password, the default should work fine.
+`connString` - The MongoDB connection string, including user and password (if any).

-##### Settings.Paths (all)
+##### Settings.Paths
-The default paths should work unless you have very specific restrictions on your environment.
+The default paths should not be touched UNLESS you have very specific restrictions on your environment.
-Edit these values in case you need to save or fetch data from different folders, for example saving the app logs on a global "/logs" location.
+Edit these values in case you need to save or fetch data from different folders, for example saving the app logs on a global `/etc/logs` location.

-##### Settings.Web.defaultPort
+##### Settings.Web
-Port used by Node.js.
+`defaultPort` - The port used by the Node.js server.
 The default 3003 should work fine if you have no firewall rules.

+##### Deploying to PaaS
+The *System App* can be easily deployed to AppFog, OpenShift and other providers.
+The only requirement is that you set `Settings.Web.paas` to true (it is true by default).
+In this case we'll override a few settings to cope with the PaaS environment.
+For example:
+- the web `port` will be automatically set so it doesn't matter what value you have entered.
+- if your app on AppFog has a MongoDB bound to it, the `connString` will be automatically set.
+- it will use Logentries for logging if you have it enabled on your AppFog app account.

+At the moment the `paas` setting supports AppFog and OpenShift only!

 ## Starting the server